obi-0/docker-php-todo/README.md

 - Download plugins: **HttpRequest; Docker; Docker Compose Build Steps**

-- Create a new branch from our main branch in your github repo and name it "feature".
-So we have two github branches: main and feature

 - Create a new repository in your dockerhub account to push image into

 - Create a Jenkinsfile in the php-todo directory.
 Write a Jenkinsfile that will pick up the build context from the referenced github repo branch, deploy application; make http request to see if it returns the status code 200 & push the image to the dockerhub repository and finally clean-up stage where the image is deleted on the Jenkins server